Alaa Awad: Political and social themes

-Alaa Awad's public murals were created in Cairo during the Egyptian Revolution and were painted on significant walls including temporary wall-like roadblock, built to keep protesters away from government buildings.
+Alaa Awad's public murals were created in Cairo during the Egyptian Revolution and were painted on significant walls including a temporary wall-like roadblock, built to keep protesters away from government buildings.
 In total, eight walls and seven roadblocks were constructed to keep protesters from Tahrir Square away from the Ministry of the Interior, Ministry of Justice, and Parliament House.
 The paintings along Mohamed Mahmoud Street reflect the juxtaposition between the ruling power and how their style of leadership has fueled the resistance.
 A major difference between Awad's public murals and the other street art is that Awad's art is much more subtle because of the neo-pharonic style of his works.
 While his works will oftentimes directly tie to a social issue, such as gas tank shortages or women's rights, an underlying theme is that Egyptians as a whole must remember their past culture and history stating that "we can't know our future if we forget our past."
 Awad himself has indicated his own political beliefs stating that "I don't see any change in Egypt's politics, inside or out.
 I just see that the Muslim Brotherhood has captured the government.
 They want to change everything according to their own style, to make everything Muslim Brotherhood.
 They forget to improve things for the public.
 They have forgotten the people."